Brody-Lab/adrian_striatum_analysis/README.md

 - __days_implanted__ : days elapsed since the probe implantation
 - __n_clusters__ : the number of cells in the recording (some of which may be multi-unit, see "ks_good")
 - __waveform__ : a structure with information about each cell's mean waveform shape (this field is missing for some older sessions)
+- __is_in_dorsal_striatum__ : a Boolean vector specifying whether or not each cells was in dorsal striatum.
+For most analyses we are interested in, we confine analysis to cells where this value is TRUE.
+Cells for which this value is 0 may include cells in cortex, ventral striatum, or other areas incidentally recorded on the probe.
+The "regions" field provides more thorough information on what brain region each cell was in.
+- __ap_group__ : a value from 1 to 4 specifying which of the 4 target sites this recording corresponds to.

 #### Dependencies